Getting new customers is good.

 Test if features, add-ons, and retention efforts are successful: Because LTV encompasses how effective you are in your retention, the metric can be used to track the impact of different retention efforts, allowing you to advance your product org down a path that focuses in on maximizing value through product.

-SaaS financial planning and growth projections: If knowledge is power, LTV gives you the ability to reasonably project your cash flow and growth as you acquire additional customers.
+SaaS financial planning and growth projections: If knowledge is power, LTV gives you the ability to reasonably project your cash flows and growth as you acquire additional customers.
 This can be incredibly important to your cash flow, allowing you to financially plan your team growth, marketing spend, etc.

 What should you include in LTV